uko3/StyleGAN-nada/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/uko3/StyleGAN-nada/tree/main/notebooks/02_Inference_StyleGAN_NADA.ipynb) `02_Inference_StyleGAN_NADA.ipynb`

 ### Conclusion
-We demonstrate that StyleGAN-NADA is a powerful framework for zero-shot generative image editing.
+Demonstrated that StyleGAN-NADA is a powerful framework for zero-shot generative image editing.
 With only a text prompt, the generator can be adapted to synthesize images in new domains — including fantastical or artistic styles — without requiring target data.